opentoken-io/opentoken/doc/api/links.md

         profile="/schema/account/login-request.json";
         templated="true"; title="account-login"

 The link above is a templated URI.
-The `{accountId}` parameter is defined in the JSON Schema that is referenced in the `profile` attribute.
-It is necessary that the client is able to parse and use templated URIs.
+The `{accountId}` parameter is defined in the JSON Schema referenced in the `profile` attribute.
+The client must be able to parse and use templated URIs.
 For instance, to login to the account ID `VD1kTObHqH36Px3KXMv0JoEi`, the URI would look like this:

     https://api.opentoken.io/account/VD1kTObHqH36Px3KXMv0JoEi/login